wrexik/Spotix/README.md

 4. Run the `main.py` and paste in your `client-id` and `client-secret` finally set your username!
 5. And enjoy.
 Outputs are located in `output` folder

-# Instalation for exe ⚙:
+# Installation for exe ⚙:
 1. First of all you need to create spotify application [here](https://developer.spotify.com/dashboard/applications) Log in and create application make sure you set Uri redirect to `http://localhost:8888/callback`
 3. Download exe from [here](https://github.com/wrexik/Spotix/releases)
 4. Run the exe and paste in your `client-id` and `client-secret` finally set your username!